en fr de

 • understand the forms of expression used in texts and the media and their impact, as well as use tools for expressing themselves creatively.

 Students should gain insights into the structure and function of language.
 Their use of oral and written German should be free of major linguistic or spelling errors.
 German lessons should be seen as intertwined with the other subjects taught.
 German lessons should secure and expand the range of linguistic means available to students so that they can communicate appropriately about factual topics, about relationships and about language itself.
 In the case of students for whom German is a second (third or fourth) language, German lessons should support their linguistic and cultural socialization while taking account of their previous experiences of learning and life so that these lessons provide a firm foundation for their integration into school life and (Austrian) society.
-A student's first language is to a large extent the basis for acquiring a second language.
+A student's first language is to a great extent the basis for acquiring a second language.
 Whenever possible, students' first languages should be taken account of when they are learning [German as] a second language."

 Now, reflect on the following questions: